• Facebook

 Bowls of shredded vegetables, sliced chicken and seasonings.

-Start by cooking thinly sliced chicken in a pan until golden brown.
+Start this noodle dish by cooking thinly sliced chicken in a large skillet, pan or wok at medium-high heat until golden brown.
 Remove the chicken from the pan, then add in a variety of colorful vegetables.
 Once the vegetables are tender, return the chicken to the pan and add the noodles.
-Stir everything together, then pour in the sauce.
-Sprinkle with green onions, then serve and enjoy.
+Whisk the homemade yakisoba sauce ingredients together then pour the sauce into the pan.
+Stir everything together and sprinkle the dish with green onions, then serve and enjoy.

 Cooked sliced chicken in a pan.